Traversio

 This is derived from:

-Use it when you want something closer to:
+Use it only when you explicitly want a derived one-way estimate:

 • "is this endpoint really nearby, or did a local proxy only make connect() look fast?"

-• "which server feels farther away when VPN or transparent proxying flattens connect RTT?"
+• "which server feels farther away when VPN, transparent proxying, or jump-host routing flattens route setup time?"

 How To Choose